How to dye fibre & yarn with acid dyes

 - Mix the dye powder with 1 litre of water to make a dye stock.

-- For each 100g of fibre, stir in 100ml of the pre-prepared dye stock to the dye bath (depending on the shade required).
+- For each 100g of fibre, stir in 100ml of the pre-prepared dye stock to the dye bath (or more depending on the shade required).

 - If required, add citric acid to the dye bath for a Ph of around 3-4.